SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Burst of Disharmony

-You can spend 2 Ki and use your bonus action to cause an eruption of accumulated negative energy, dealing 3d6 necrotic damage in a 3x3 cell area to enemy creatures that fail Constitution saving throw (DC 8 + proficiency bonus + Wisdom modifier, save for half) and applying one instance of Discordance condition to each affected creature regardless of if they pass the saving throw or not.
+You can spend 2 Ki and use your bonus action to cause an eruption of accumulated negative energy, dealing 3d6 necrotic damage in a 3x3 cell area to enemy creatures that fail Dexterity saving throw (DC 8 + proficiency bonus + Wisdom modifier, save for half) and applying one instance of Discordance condition to each affected creature regardless of if they pass the saving throw or not.
 For every extra Ki points you expend, you increase the damage by an extra 1d6, up to a total cost equal to half your monk level (rounded up).

 * Entropic Strikes